 This historic proclamation was set up after a handful of people from the small Bulgarian city of Saedinenie marched to the city of Plovdiv, in Eastern Roumelia, removing one of the biggest injustices that were imposed by the then in power Berlin Congress.
 The actual Unification agreement was created by a network of revolutionary committees located in Eastern Roumelia and backed by the ruler of Bulgaria at the time.

-After a period of combat that lasted for three days, on November 7th the Bulgarian army won the battles.
-On February 19, 1886 the treaty that restored the pre-war borderlines was signed in Bucharest with Serbia.
+After a period of combat that lasted for fourteen days, on 28 November the Bulgarian army won the battles.
+On 19 February 1886 the treaty that restored the pre-war borderlines was signed in Bucharest with Serbia.
 When this agreement was signed, the unification received recognition internationally.

 Celebrations of Unification Day in Bulgaria